VyomThaker-2154/VyomThaker-2154/README.md

 🎯 Objective
 To leverage my expertise in software development, data analytics, and emerging technologies like AI and blockchain to build innovative, scalable solutions that drive efficiency and create real-world impact across diverse industries.

-🚀 Currently leading the development of Agrobond – an Assured Contract Farming System aimed at revolutionizing agricultural market access.
+🚀 Currently leading the development of Zwoop – an innovative platform for seamless car rentals, driver hiring, and ride bookings.
+🌾 Also working on Agrobond – an Assured Contract Farming System aimed at revolutionizing agricultural market access.<br>

 💻 Proficient in: